Get a property report and suburb profile for any property in Donnybrook

 • Is it expensive to live in Donnybrook?

-Living in Donnybrook can be considered relatively affordable compared to other suburbs in Victoria.
-The current median house price is $636,000, which is lower than many of Melbourne's inner and middle-ring suburbs.
-For those looking to rent, the average rent for houses is about $500 per week.
-This makes Donnybrook an attractive option for families and individuals seeking more affordable housing options within reach of Melbourne.
+Living in Donnybrook can be considered relatively affordable compared to other parts of Greater Melbourne.
+The median house price is currently around $661,000, which is quite reasonable when compared to the higher prices found in Melbourne's inner suburbs.
+It's important to note that there are no units available, so the housing market is primarily focused on houses.
+For those looking to rent, the average rent for houses is approximately $500 per week.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.